guihen01/RestApi-JIRA-Lib/README.md

 .
 Store all users's details in a file : List-ALl-UsersGroups.xlsx in the current directory .
 Return an array of List objects which contains all JIRA users details from all JIRA groups
 19. GetAllIssuesPj() Get a list of all issues in a project.
 Write list to a Excel file with list of all issues status, assignee,resolution, ......
+20. JiraPostRequest() This simple method allows to make a post rest api request to a jira server . write results to console & and to files located in the current directory .:  Response.txt  & Response.json.
+Parameters to give is a json file , containing your post request
-20. CreateGroup() : Create a Jira group
+21. CreateGroup() : Create a Jira group

 # Pickitem() :method